Considerations Before Buying New Construction

 Planning the best time to buy a new home could be essential.
 If you are selling your current home or coming to the end of the lease, buying at the right time could reduce your expenses.

-If you cannot sell your present home before you need to pay for the new one, you could need a bridging loan.
+You could need a bridging loan if you cannot sell your present home before paying for the new one.
 This will be an extra unwanted expense that you may avoid with better communication between you and the seller.

 Timing a closing with traditional time frames can be challenging when purchasing new construction.
 You should have a well-mapped-out plan ahead of time.
 When the timing does not work out the way you expect it to, you'll end up in temporary housing and possibly having to put your things into the hands of one of the top storage companies.